 A texture can be used to add visual interest and detail to an object.
 In three.js, an image texture is represented by an object of type THREE.Texture.
 Since we are talking about web pages, the image for a three.js texture is generally loaded from a web address.
-Image textures are usually created by using the loadTexture function from the class THREE.ImageUtils.
-The function takes a URL (web address) as parameter and returns a Texture object:
+Image textures are usually created using the load function in an object of type THREE.TextureLoader.
+The function takes a URL (a web address, usually a relative address) as parameter and returns a Texture object:

 '''

+var loader = new THREE.TextureLoader();

-var texture = THREE.ImageUtils.loadTexture( imageURL );
+var texture = loader.load( imageURL );

 '''